jack-bradshaw/monorepo/README.md

 blaze test //...
 ```

+The Bazel docs contain detailed instructions for using the tool.

 ## Presubmit

-Any code submitted to the main branch must pass the presubmits.
-These checks
+Any code submitted to the main branch must pass the presubmit tests first.
+These tests check the correctness of the code and automate many parts of code
-assess accuracy and correctness, and are integrated into the GitHub CI system.
+review.
+They are currently integrated with GitHub CI and will run automatically
+on all PRs that target the main branch.

 To manually invoke presubmit run:

 ```
 bash presubmit/mainfest.sh
 ```

+Any unstaged files should be staged first since presubmit may modify the files
+in the working directory.